dynaroars/ceti/README.md

 CETI (Correcting Errors using Test-input) is an automatic program repair technique that uses test-input generation to repair C programs.
 The idea is to convert the buggy program/test suite specification into another program consisting of a location reachable iff the buggy program can be repair to pass the given test suite.

-Additional information on CETI can be found from these papers

-* Automating Program Verification and Repair Using Invariant Analysis and Test-input Generation Nguyen, T. Ph.D.
-Thesis, University of New Mexico, August 2014.

 ## Setup ##